-What is Envirothon
+What is Envirothon?

 The Vermont Envirothon mission is to connect students to the natural resources of their community.
 We introduce students to the local and state contacts and organizations who manage, monitor, and mentor natural and human resources.
 Envirothon has a focus on aquatics, forestry, soils, and wildlife with an annual topical issue that ties all of the study issues together.
-This year, the current issue is “Agricultural Soil and Water Conservation Stewardship.”
-Each of the Envirothon’s five areas contains a variety of activities with content addressed in the Vermont Framework of Standards and Learnfing Opportunities for both fields of Knowledge and Vital Results using multiple learning opportunities.
+This year, the current issue is “Water Resources Management: Local Control and Local Solutions” Envirothon’s five areas contain a variety of activities and topics which address the Next Generation Science Standards.

 We encourage registration as early as possible to provide students with enough time to become familiar with the topics.
 Looking for more information?
 Contact Stacey via the link below.
 Information about the North American Envirothon can be found at www.envirothon.org.
 We hope you will be able to join us this year in this worthwhile program!

 CONGRATULATIONS TO THE 2019 VERMONT ENVIROTHON WINNER, BELLOWS FALLS UNION HIGH SCHOOL!

 - First Place Overall: Bellows Falls Union High School

 - Second Place Overall: Stafford Forestry Team #2